nir/jupylet/docs/programmers_reference_guide/appendices.rst

 algorithms.

-When I started learning `Deep Learning` and `Deep Reinforcement Learning` I found myself spending too much time trying to customize the computer code running the classic `Atari` games, and so it made perfect sense to me to spend a whole lot more time, I mean, way more time, programming a completely new environment, and so Jupylet came to be.
+When I started learning `Deep Learning` and `Deep Reinforcement Learning` I found myself spending too much time trying to customize `the computer code running the Atari games <https://gym.openai.com/envs/Breakout-v0/>`_, and so it made perfect sense to me to spend a whole lot more time, I mean, way more time, programming a completely new environment, and so Jupylet came to be.

 The Commodore 64